aframevr/aframe/docs/introduction/faq.md

 ## What is A-Frame?

-A-Frame is an open-source WebVR framework for building virtual reality experiences with HTML.
+A-Frame is an open-source web framework for building virtual reality experiences.
+We can build VR web pages that we can walk inside with just HTML.
 Under the hood, it is a [three.js][three] framework that brings the [entity-component-system][ecs] pattern to the DOM.

 ## Why was A-Frame built?